-Joey Burby is a litigation partner in the firm’s Atlanta office.
-He is a former federal and state prosecutor who focuses his practice on white collar criminal matters, corporate internal investigations, and complex civil litigation.
+Joseph Burby is a former federal prosecutor whose practice focuses on white-collar criminal defense, corporate internal investigations and complex civil litigation.

-Mr. Burby regularly defends companies and individuals in criminal investigations by the Department of Justice and U.S. Attorney's Offices across the country, as well as in regulatory investigations and civil enforcement actions by agencies such as the Securities and Exchange Commission and the Department of Health and Human Services' Office of Inspector General.
-He is also frequently engaged by boards of directors to conduct internal investigations into allegations of employee misconduct and to counsel them on disclosure and compliance issues.
-Mr. Burby has successfully handled cases involving alleged health care fraud, securities fraud, antitrust violations, the False Claims Act, environmental law violations, tax fraud, RICO violations, the Foreign Corrupt Practices Act, bribery and campaign finance violations, immigration offenses, money laundering, mortgage fraud, and export control violations, among other subjects.
+A trial lawyer with more than 20 years of experience, Mr. Burby regularly defends companies and individuals in criminal and civil investigations by the Department of Justice and U.S. Attorney's Offices across the country, as well as in regulatory investigations and civil enforcement actions by agencies such as the SEC, HHS-OIG, FDA, EPA and FDIC.
+He also conducts internal investigations on behalf of corporations, boards of directors and board committees and counsels them on remedial actions and disclosure decisions.
+Mr. Burby has successfully handled cases involving health care fraud, securities fraud, the False Claims Act, antitrust violations, the Foreign Corrupt Practices Act, RICO violations, tax fraud, environmental violations, money laundering, immigration offenses and mortgage fraud, among other subjects.

-Prior to joining the firm, Mr. Burby served for nearly five years as an Assistant U.S. Attorney for the Northern District of Georgia.
-As a federal prosecutor, Mr. Burby investigated and prosecuted a wide range of offenses but focused principally on public corruption and government fraud.
-He successfully tried numerous cases, including a capital case in which the jury returned a death sentence, and also briefed and argued cases before the Eleventh Circuit Court of Appeals.
-He was involved in several high-profile cases including, most notably, the successful prosecution of Centennial Olympic Park bomber Eric Rudolph.
+Prior to joining the firm, Mr. Burby served for five years as an Assistant U.S. Attorney for the Northern District of Georgia.
+As a federal prosecutor, Mr. Burby investigated and prosecuted a wide range of offenses but focused primarily on public corruption and white-collar crimes.
+He successfully tried numerous cases, including the first criminal securities fraud trial in Georgia and a capital case in which the jury returned a death sentence, and also briefed and argued cases before the Eleventh Circuit Court of Appeals.
+He was involved in several high-profile cases, most notably the successful prosecution of Centennial Olympic Park bomber Eric Rudolph.
 Mr. Burby received The John Marshall Award, one of the Justice Department's highest honors, for his work on the Rudolph case.

-Earlier in his career, Mr. Burby served as an Assistant District Attorney with the Fulton County District Attorney's Office in Atlanta, where he successfully tried numerous homicide and other high profile felony cases.
+Earlier in his career, Mr. Burby served as an Assistant District Attorney in the Fulton County District Attorney's Office in Atlanta, where he was a member of the Major Felony Unit and successfully tried numerous homicide and other complex, high-profile cases.